DV

 Strategy & risk

-DGRO tracks Basket (Growth-focused dividend equity holdings by BlackRock) with a basket approach, while DIVO tracks Basket (Amplify Advanced Dividend Income ETF holdings) using a basket strategy.
-Beta is 0.72 for DGRO and 0.58 for DIVO, indicating DIVO is less volatile relative to the market.
+DGRO tracks Basket (Growth-focused dividend equity holdings by BlackRock) with a basket approach, while DIVO tracks Basket (Amplify Advanced Dividend Income ETF holdings) with a covered call approach.
+Beta is 0.7 for DGRO and 0.56 for DIVO, indicating DIVO is less volatile relative to the market.

 Fund details